nreese/kibana-time-plugin/README.md

 # kibana-time-plugin
 Widget to view and edit the time range from within dashboards.
-This plugin started as a work around until issue [Timepicker as part of embedded dashboard](https://github.com/elastic/kibana/issues/2739).
+This plugin started as a work around for issue [Timepicker as part of embedded dashboard](https://github.com/elastic/kibana/issues/2739).

 Use this widget to view and edit the time range from within dashboards.
 Use the carousel controls to switch between 'quick', 'relative', 'absolute', and 'time animation' inputs.
 ![preview-create](/resources/quick.png)